Background

 The Peruvian tax system, through Article 44 of the Value Added Tax Law, approved by Supreme Decree No. 055-99-EF, establishes a clear distinction between two types of non-real operations, each with its own characteristics and tax consequences:

-The operations contemplated in paragraph a) of article 44° refer to those where, although there is a payment voucher issued, the operation stated therein is completely nonexistent or simulated.
-In these cases, there was never a real transfer of goods, rendering or use of services or construction contract.
-The consequences are as follows: total loss of the tax credit and disregard of the expense for income tax purposes.
+The operations contemplated in paragraph a) of Article 44 refer to those where, although there is a payment voucher issued, the operation stated therein is completely non-existent or simulated.
+These cases never demonstrated a real transfer of goods, services rendered or used, or a construction contract.
+The consequences are as follows: Total loss of the tax credit and disregard of the expense for income tax purposes.

-Likewise, the Tax Court considers that a transaction is non-existent if the parties or the object of the transaction are different from those appearing in the payment vouchers (RTF No. 1759-5-2003).
+Likewise, the Tax Court considers no transaction when the parties or the object of the transaction are different from those recorded in the payment vouchers (RTF No. 1759-5-2003).

 Second Type: Transactions with Incorrect Issuer

-Subsection b) of the same article contemplates situations where the commercial transaction did exist, but the person who issued the payment voucher was not the one who actually executed the transaction.
-This case presents an important particularity: the acquirer may maintain his right to the tax credit if he complies with certain requirements established in the Regulation of the IGV Law.
+Paragraph b) of the same article contemplates situations where the commercial transaction did exist, but who issued the payment voucher was not who actually executed the transaction.
+This case has a relevant particularity: The acquirer may maintain the right to the tax credit if he/she complies with specific requirements established in the VAT Law regulations.

 Requirements to Maintain the Tax Credit

-In the case of operations of paragraph b), numeral 15.4 of article 6 of the Regulation of the IGV Law establishes specific conditions for the acquirer to maintain the tax credit:
+For operations of paragraph b), numeral 15.4 of Article 6 of the VAT Law regulations establishes specific conditions for the acquirer to maintain the tax credit:

 - Use of means of payment regulated by the banking regulations.